Ivan-Ayub97/SimpleWImage/README.md

 # SimpleWImage by Iván Ayub

-This program is designed for photographers, designers, and anyone needing to organize and label their image files efficiently.
-SimpleWImage provides a seamless experience for managing large image collections with ease.
+SimpleWImage is an innovative desktop application tailored for photographers, designers, and multimedia enthusiasts who need a reliable tool to organize and label their image files efficiently.
+With its powerful features and user-friendly interface, SimpleWImage simplifies the process of managing extensive image libraries.

 ---